 Don’t be fooled by the physical size of a stove – there is no rule that says the bigger the stove, the bigger the heat output.
 The size of a stove is determined by its design, what it’s made of, what fuel it can burn… etc. Some small stoves have a bigger kW heat output than some bigger stoves.

 The physical size is important when it comes to the position of the stove, i.e. where exactly it will sit in your room.
 If its free standing, i.e. not in a recess or chimney breast and not near any combustible materials then you should have no clearance issue.
 The stove manufacturer will specify the minimum amount of clearance required from combustible materials.

 If it is in a recess then the stove will need adequate clearance around it, i.e. space to the top, back and sides to allow air to flow around it.
 This ensures the heat gets to the room and is not wasted just heating up brick walls.
 More about the position of your stove can be found on our Stove Position page.

 Keeping Your Stove Safe & In Good Working Order

 Whichever stove you choose and whichever fuel you burn your stove needs regular sweeping and for this you will need a professional and experienced chimney sweep.
 That’s where we come in.
 Each stove manufacturer makes recommendations for sweeping frequency and East Sussex Fire Service recommend the following sweeping frequency based on the type of fuel used:

-We recommend sweeping at least once a year, before you start using your fire or stove to remove any soot and debris that has built up inside the chimney and to make sure it is not blocked.
-If you use your fire or stove regularly, have it swept regularly.
+We recommend sweeping at least once a year, before you start using your stove to remove any soot and debris that has built up inside the chimney and to make sure it is not blocked.
+If you use your stove regularly, have it swept regularly.